trufflesuite/trufflesuite.github.io/_harp/public/docs/getting_started/contracts.md

 # Background

 The standard method of interacting with the Ethereum network is through the [Web3](https://github.com/ethereum/web3.js) library, created by the Ethereum foundation.
 Although this library is very useful, its current contract abstraction makes interacting with contracts difficult, especially for those new to Ethereum development.
-To smooth the learning curve, Truffle uses the [Ether Pudding](https://github.com/ConsenSys/ether-pudding) library, built on top of Web3, which aims to make interacting with contracts much easier.
+To smooth the learning curve, Truffle uses the [Truffle Artifactor](https://github.com/trufflesuite/truffle-artifactor) library, built on top of Web3, which aims to make interacting with contracts much easier.

 # Reading & Writing Data